BlackGad/PS.Build/README.md

 To execute defined earlier instructions you must add reference to PS.Build.Tasks nuget package and apply attributes to relevant elements.
 NOTE: attribute definition must be in separate assembly.
 Same assembly attribute definition not implemented yet (Technically it is possible but whole build process time will be dramatically increased).

 ## How it works
-[PS.Build.Tasks nuget package](https://www.nuget.org/packages/PS.Build.Tasks/) contains [MSBuild task](https://msdn.microsoft.com/en-us/library/t9883dzc.aspx) which uses [Roslyn](https://github.com/dotnet/roslyn) engine to analyze target assembly source code for adaptation attribute usage prior to compilation.
+[PS.Build.Tasks nuget package](https://www.nuget.org/packages/PS.Build.Tasks/) contains [MSBuild task](https://msdn.microsoft.com/en-us/library/t9883dzc.aspx) which uses [Roslyn](https://github.com/dotnet/roslyn) engine to analyze target assembly source code for adaptation attributes usage prior to compilation and execute their methods with specific signature.

+## Attributes isolation
+It is crucial to keep compiled output in clean state with minimum amount of dependencies.
+Thats why attributes uses 2 level of isolation.
-## Lazy C#
+#### Lazy C# isolation
-Adaptation syntax highly reuse lazy nature of C# language.
-All types that were used in instruction methods have no any relation to real application runtime.
-So you can easily ignore all adaptation related references in output folder.
+Adaptation attributes do not require any additional types to be defined to.
+[DesignerAttribute](https://msdn.microsoft.com/en-us/library/system.componentmodel.designerattribute(v=vs.110).aspx) attribute and [IServiceProvider](https://msdn.microsoft.com/en-us/library/system.iserviceprovider(v=vs.110).aspx) interface are public .NET Framework types.
+So any internal methods content does not require to load additional types which used in adaptation process.
+Simple attributes scan will not try to resolve this types unless you define them as public contructor parameters or public properties.
+Also with [GetCustomAttributes](https://msdn.microsoft.com/en-us/library/system.type.getcustomattributes(v=vs.110).aspx) constructor will be called.
+Thats why try to not use additional types for adaptation in it.
+And because previous advice makes the use of attributes uncomfortable second isolation level exist.
+#### Preprocessor directives isolation
+Main adaptation attributes mission - allow you to modify build process.
+So their existence in source code make sense only till compile finished.
+There is no reasons to stay in runtime code after build process.
+That's why syntax trees analyzed with **DEBUG** preprocessor directive.
+Escape all your attributes with this directive.
+It is comfortable way to apply them in debug mode with intellisense and to drop them in release build from source code at all.

 ## Documentation
 Additional information could be found at project [wiki page](https://github.com/BlackGad/PS.Build/wiki)